 The laboratory test conditions are intended to represent potentially concussive head impacts in the NFL.
 The results of this study should not be extrapolated beyond the NFL, including to collegiate, high school or youth football.

-This year, helmets that were worn by less than 1% of players for the past two seasons have been removed from the poster and added to a legacy list.
-These helmets are still permissible for use and have been color-coded according to the 2021 poster groupings.
+Discontinued helmets that were worn by less than 1% of players for the past two seasons have been removed from the poster and added to a legacy list.
+These helmets are still permissible for use and have been color-coded according to the 2023 poster groupings.
+Helmets in either shade of green may be worn by any player, while those in yellow are not permitted for new players or those who did not wear them during the 2022 season.